 Our half-day trip starts 7 miles upstream from our Milltown base and showcases upper Blue River.
 You will be transported to our private location on the river by bus to our private ramp.

 Sit back.
 Relax and enjoy all Blue River offers including rapids, islands, sand bars, nature, wildlife, and springs.

 As you near the end of your trip, you will see the Milltown Bridge and our take out ramp on your right.
 Once the ramp is visible, head there.
 The dam is only a few hundred feet further.
 Your trip concludes at our base and where your vehicle is parked.

-This trip will take between 2 and 4 hours.
+This trip will take between 3 and 4 hours.
 Time varies based upon river conditions and your personal pace.
-You may take longer to fish, picnic, swim, or explore.
-However, you must return before dark.
+You may take longer to fish, swim, and picnic with in the banks of the river.
+However, you must return before 8 PM.
 Sightseeing varies based on river conditions and time of year.

 Our full-day trip begins in Milltown, behind our base, and takes you downstream through 14 scenic miles of lower Blue River.
 This trip is much more remote and will take between 5 and 7 hours.
 Time varies based upon river conditions (see below) and your personal pace - you may take longer to fish, picnic, swim, or explore gravel bars and islands.

 Our full-day, 14 mile trip, is NOT recommended for beginners or children under the age of 12.
 RESERVATIONS MUST BE MADE FOR THIS TRIP

 Guests should be 12 years of age or older.
 If you have a child younger than 12 and are not part of a scout troop, please call us prior to making your reservation.